Gauriloff

-Gauriloff is a Skolt Saami surname originating in and around Suõʹnnʼjel, derived from the Skolt given name Kaurrâl, i.e. Gabriel.
+Gauriloff, sometimes spelled Gaurilov, is a Skolt Saami surname originating in and around Suõʹnnʼjel, derived from the Skolt given name Kaurrâl, i.e. Gabriel.
 All total, 156 people, living or dead have had Gauriloff as their surname at some point in time.

 Sometimes this spelling is also used in place of the Slavic surname Gavrilov.

 Notable people with the surname include: